lsolovyeva/aerial-gymnastics-encyclopedia/README.md

 ## TODOs

 - Reduce images size
-- fix scrolling in purchase.html#mailto
+- Fix scrolling in purchase.html#mailto
+- Resize images in purchase.html and about.html